kmehltretter82/frama-c-linux/plugins/kernel_checks/README.md

 ## Rejected-input validation order

-The fourth checker finds a narrow partial-update pattern: a function has a mutable state pointer and a distinct behaviorally read-only pointer, a path modifies the state, and a later condition derived from the read-only object has an immediate `return -EINVAL` branch.
+The fifth checker finds a narrow partial-update pattern: a function has a mutable state pointer and a distinct behaviorally read-only pointer, a path modifies the state, and a later condition derived from the read-only object has an immediate `return -EINVAL` branch.
 It emits at most one diagnostic per